OwnCast: Live streaming and chat on the Fediverse

 You can find out more about it on the official OwnCast website ⧉.
 If you just want to see what it looks like in action, there’s a demo server that streams 24/7 ⧉.

 How do I find OwnCast streams to follow?
-How do I follow them?

-What happens when a stream goes live?
+What happens when a stream I’m following goes live?

-How do I verify my identity in chat?
+How do I verify my identity in OwnCast chat?
 Can I use my Mastodon etc account to sign in on the chat?

 Yes, you can verify your identity by connecting an OwnCast chat account to an account on Mastodon etc. Alternatively, you can register for a reserved name on the OwnCast server without needing an account anywhere else.